GLOSSARY @F-L-O-W

 talent

 – are innate capabilities.
-Employing your most
+Employing your most highly marked

-highly marked talents is the most efficient, effective,
+talents is the most efficient, effective, and sustainable way to perform

-through strengths.
-Some signs of your highest talents are
+at levels of excellence through strengths.
+Some signs of your highest

-innate inclination, rapid learning, satisfaction and the
+talents are innate inclination, rapid learning, satisfaction and the

-experience of flow in using them, and recognition of
+experience of flow in using them, and recognition of outstanding levels

-outstanding levels of performance. (adapted from the
+of performance. (adapted from the Gallup Organization.)
+See: Knowledge,

-Gallup Organization.)
-See: Knowledge, Strength, Skill.
+Strength, Skill.

 taxonomy